tutyamxx/Picture-Exif-Data-Remover/README.md

 **You need both of these applications to run in the same time (Vue App and the Server) in order to work!**

-# How to run (please make sure you setup your app and server before running this)
+# How to run (please make sure you followed [this guide](https://github.com/tutyamxx/Picture-Exif-Data-Remover/blob/master/README.md#installation))

 | Command  | Information |
 | ------------- | ------------- |